 Mike has been passionate about traveling the world for nearly all his life.
 First inspired by his grandparents, his dreams would manifest as a lifelong pursuit of exploring all this world has to offer.
-His thirst to understand new cultures, explore the wilderness, and desire to learn about different political systems has driven him to venture to more than 45 countries, spanning 6 continents in search of new adventures and experiences.
-He has spent time living and studying abroad in China and South Africa.
+His thirst to understand new cultures, explore the wilderness, and desire to learn about different political systems has driven him to venture to more than 45 countries, spanning six continents in search of new adventures and experiences.
+He has also spent time living and studying abroad in China and South Africa.
 Despite traveling to many different regions of the world, Southern Africa remains his favorite destination.
-Although Mike is always planning his next big trip, he loves living in his native city of Boston.
+Although he is always planning his next big trip, he loves living in his native city of Boston.
 He spends his free time skiing, rock climbing, and surfing throughout New England, or can be found kicking back over a good beer or watching a Pats game with some friends.

 Recommend Mike to someone you know

 Help your friends and family discover the world with Audley.
 Recommend Mike today.

 I'll never forget when…

 At the sand dunes of Sossusvlei, I embarked on the 64 kilometer drive at sunrise starting from the gates at Sesriem to the storied Deadvlei.
 Along the way I spotted herds of oryx grazing along the desert flats with enormous dunes towering up behind them.
 I finally reached what I though was the end of road when I kicked the car into 4-wheel drive and charged through the deep sand on route to my final destination.